-Master Composter Recycler (MCR) is a free four-week education program offered in May 2019.
+Master Composter Recycler (MCR) is a free four-week education program offered September - October 2019.
 Through training sessions, hands-on workshops, and facility tours, you will become more knowledgeable about how waste is managed in the Halifax region, from collection to processing.
 You will also learn how to reduce waste through backyard composting and other at-home solutions.

 The MCR program is open to all Halifax Regional Municipality residents interested in becoming waste champions within their families, communities, and work places.
 MCR is new to Nova Scotia but has been a popular and long-standing program in other municipalities in Canada and the United States.